Jaydiohead

 Jaydiohead is the mashup project of the music of Jay-Z and Radiohead that was mixed and produced by New York producer Minty Fresh Beats (Max Tannone).
 Tannone premiered the album Jaydiohead on his Myspace page on December 30, 2008, which was officially released to download January 1, 2009.
-The first album was followed up by the July 12, 2009 release of Jaydiohead: The Encore, which featured five new mixes.
+The first album was followed by the July 12, 2009 release of Jaydiohead: The Encore, which featured five new mixes.
 The album Jaydiohead has been called an internet sensation.

 Production

 Tannone began work on Jaydiohead about a year prior to the album's completion, beginning with the tracks "Wrong Prayer" and "Ignorant Swan".
 The remainder of the tracks, which incorporate Jay-Z's a capella releases and samples from Radiohead songs, were mixed and produced beginning in August 2008.
 Over the course of six weeks, Tannone had completed the album from his laptop.

-In an interview with The Daily Beast writer Touré, he explains that producing a song is a lengthy process that could take several weeks to complete.
+In an interview with The Daily Beast writer Touré, he explained that producing a song is a lengthy process that could take several weeks to complete.
 Using Jay-Z's a cappella songs as the master tempo, he searched through Radiohead songs that he believed would complement Jay's lyrics.
-He also states that cohesion between the songs was one of the most difficult tasks in mixing.
+He also stated that cohesion between the songs was one of the most difficult tasks in mixing.
 But by splitting up Radiohead songs into smaller pieces, he was able to layer Jay-Z's vocal tracks on top of them, sometimes placing additional melodies, adding drums or percussive instrumentation, or other effects into the track.
 Due to copyright infringement issues, similar to the release of most mashups, the songs were offered free of charge from the official website, and no legal action has been taken against Tannone.Jaydiohead was also bootlegged on vinyl.

 In addition, a video called "Ignorant Swan Medley" was made, and featured several clips from songs on the album.

 Style

 The distinct sound of Jay-Z's vocal tracks with Radiohead's samples by Tannone have been described as fluid, uniting the sounds of two legendary artists and complementing one with the other.
 This fusion of the two artists has been described as not sounding forced, coming from artists with music that is considered to be polar opposites of each other.
 The songs' cohesion gives the impression that the two distinctly different genres have not been merged, but could pass as an original release by either one of the original artists.
-Aside from Radiohead and Jay-Z samples being alternative rock and hip hop, respectively, the music has been described as funky.
+Aside from Radiohead and Jay-Z samples being alternative rock and hip hop respectively, the music has been described as funky.

 Reception

-Overall, most critics viewed the album generally as positive, and David James Young of Sputnik praises that "Jaydiohead throughout the album bring(s) out sides of both artists in a subtle yet highly effective way."
-Also, fans of both respective artists typically received the album well, as did fellow mashup DJ's.
+Overall, most critics viewed the album generally as positive, and David James Young of Sputnik praised that "Jaydiohead throughout the album bring(s) out sides of both artists in a subtle yet highly effective way."
+Also, fans of both respective artists typically received the album well, as did fellow mashup DJs.